Regulatory rules of bank's operation

 ■ Portfolio reconciliation.
 Parties to a derivatives transaction have to agree on a process for regularly reconciling transactions to identify any discrepancies.
 EMIR sets deadlines on how often reconciliation has to be performed based on the counterparty type and number of open transactions between counterparties;

 ■ Dispute resolution.
 Counterparties to a derivatives transaction must agree on a process to resolve disputes.
-AS BlueOrange Bank has specified the dispute resolution process in Financial Instrument Account and Transaction Agreement.
+BluOr Bank AS has specified the dispute resolution process in Financial Instrument Account and Transaction Agreement.

 Application of different EMIR requirements depends on the classification of a counterparty – whether the counterparty is a financial or non-financial counterparty (in the latter case, it also depends on what types of transactions the counterparty concludes, for what purpose and in what amount).
 Financial counterparties under EMIR include banks, investment firms, insurance companies, fund management companies, providers of employer pension and central counterparties.
 All other undertakings are non-financial counterparties.

-AS BlueOrange Bank is a financial counterparty under EMIR.
+BluOr Bank AS is a financial counterparty under EMIR.

 Additional information on the ESMA (European Securities and Markets Authority) website www.esma.europa.eu